Dataloader

 pos is in [0, seg.num_samples).
 Returns datetime64[ns]

-for timestamp timelines, a plain int for integer indices.
+timelines, and a plain int for integer indices.

 dataclass